dward2/BME547/Assignments/heart_rate_sentinel_server_assignment.md

 * `POST /api/heart_rate` that takes a JSON as follows:
   ```
   {
-      "patient_id": "1", # usually this would be the patient MRN
+      "patient_id": 1, # usually this would be the patient MRN
       "heart_rate": 100
   }
   ```
-  As above, the patient_id may be sent as an integer or a string, and not necessarily the same as was sent in the `new_patient` call.
+  As with the `/api/new_patient` route, the patient_id may be sent as an integer or a string, and not necessarily the same as was sent in the `new_patient` call.
 For example, the id might be sent as a string such as `"1501"` in the `new_patient` call, but sent as an integer such as `1501` in the `heart_rate_ call`.
 The